indigits/sparse-plex/docs/book/pursuit/omp/erc_conditions.rst

      \underset{\psi}{\max} \| \Phi_{\text{opt}}^{\dag} \psi \|_1 < 1

 holds.
-Off course verifying this for all :math:`K` column sub-matrices is computationally prohibitive.
+Of course, verifying this for all :math:`K` column sub-matrices is computationally prohibitive.

-It turns out that Babel function (recall :ref:`here <def:babel_function>`) is there to help.
+It turns out that Babel function (recall from :ref:`sec:ssm:babel`) is there to help.
 We show how Babel function guarantees that exact recovery condition for OMP holds.

 .. _thm:greedy:omp_exact_recovery_babel_function: